VulcanJS/vulcan-docs/source/tutorial-framework.md

 Now that we know we can access data from the client, let's see how to actually load and display it within our app.

 We'll need two pieces for this: a [**container** component](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.uid3w3pk8) that loads the data, and a **presentational** component that displays it.
-Fortunately, Nova comes with [a set of built-in higher-order container components](data-loading.html) which we can use out of the box, so we can focus on the presentational components.
+Fortunately, Vulcan comes with [a set of built-in higher-order container components](data-loading.html) which we can use out of the box, so we can focus on the presentational components.

 Create a new `MoviesItem` component inside `components`: